PhoneDroid/RealThunder-FreeCAD-Assembly-3/Readme.md

 [![paypal](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.me/realthunder)

-Assembly3 workbench is yet another attempt to bring assembly capability to [FreeCAD](http://www.freecadweb.org/).
-There is the original unfinished Assembly workbench in FreeCAD source tree, and [Assembly2](https://github.com/hamish2014/FreeCAD_assembly2), which is an inspiration of this workbench, and with some code borrowed as well.
+Assembly3 workbench is yet another attempt to bring assembly capability to [FreeCAD].
+There is the original unfinished
+Assembly workbench in FreeCAD source tree, and [Assembly2](https://github.com/hamish2014/FreeCAD_assembly2), which is an inspiration of this workbench, and with some code borrowed as well.
 The